GurtajK/GurtajK/README.md

 - This is my second year in university but because of Covid-19 my first year was realtively unexciting.
 - In my current semester I am learning more concepts related to working with c/c++ which I only knew to a limited level before.
 - I also have a basic understanding of Visual Basic and java from high school.
-- The language I am currently most familiar with is Python because it was the focus of my computer course last semester.
+- The language I am currently most familiar with is Python because it was the focus of my computing course last semester.
 - Collborating on various side projects is something I look forward to doing alongside working my coop terms.